-An annual audit will be submitted, as required, to the local authority, including an action plan.
-Any weaknesses will be rectified without delay.
+An annual audit (S175) will be submitted, as required, to the local authority, including an action plan.
+The governing body should have oversight of the audit and the lead governor should work in conjunction with the DSL to ensure any gaps or areas of concern are addressed.

-The head teacher:
+The Head Teacher:

-- ensures that the safeguarding and child protection policy and procedures are implemented and followed by all staff - allocates sufficient time, training, support and resources, including cover arrangements when necessary, to enable the DSL and deputy to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings - ensures that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle blowing procedures - ensures that pupils are provided with opportunities throughout the curriculum to

-- learn about safeguarding, including keeping themselves safe online - school leaders and governors ensure that the child's wishes are taken into account when determining action to be taken or services to be provided - contacts the DO immediately an allegation is made against a member of staff, seeking advice and then works with the DO to follow the advice received - ensures that anyone who has harmed or may pose a risk to a child is referred to the Disclosure and Barring Service.
+- ensures that the safeguarding and child protection policy and procedures are implemented and followed by all staff - allocates sufficient time, training, support and resources, including cover arrangements when necessary, to enable the DSL and deputy to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings - ensures that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle blowing procedures - ensures that pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online - school leaders and governors ensure that the child's wishes are taken into account when determining action to be taken or services to be provided - contacts the LADO immediately an allegation is made against a member of staff, seeking advice and then works with the LADO to follow the advice received - ensures that anyone who has harmed or may pose a risk to a child is referred to the Disclosure and Barring Service.